Illumina/agg/README.md

 ```

 #####Genotyping and merging agg chunks
 Once you have your chunks, life is easy.
-Simply call `agg genotype` on any number of chunks to produce a typical multi-sample bcf/vcf that contains all the samples in all the chunks fully genotyped at all variants seen in all the chunks.
+Simply call `agg genotype` on any number of chunks to produce a typical multi-sample bcf/vcf that contains all the samples in all the chunks genotyped at all variants seen across the chunks.
 ```
 $ agg genotype -r chr1 chunk_00.bcf chunk_01.bcf chunk_02.bcf chunk_04.bcf -Ob -o merged.chr1.bcf
 $ bcftools index merged.chr1.bcf